BUILDS-/builds-workshops/vim.md

 Select the two lines at the top using visual mode and delete them.

-Whoops you made a mistake, undo the two line delete!
+Whoops you made a mistake!
+Undo the two line delete.

     u (undo)

-Copy the `is_website_working` function and paste another function below it.
+Copy the `is_website_working` function and paste it under function.
+Then change the name to `check_website`:

     y (copy)
     p (paste)